HackBinghamton/shell-tutorial/README.md

 but in Bash it will look like 'c/Users/USERNAME' because on Mac/Linux, folders are seperated with a forward slash instead of a backslash.

+## Viewing Directory Contents

+To view what's inside a directory, type `ls mydirectory`.
+If you just want to see what's inside your working directory, just type `ls`.

 ## Copying Files

 Creating a copy of a file can be done with the `cp` command.